Grenade: Chemical and gas

-White phosphorus was used in the British No. 77 Mk.
-1 and in a solution form for the British Home Guard's No 76 special incendiary grenade during World War II.

-The Molotov cocktail is an improvised incendiary grenade made with a glass bottle typically filled with gasoline (petrol), although sometimes another flammable liquid or mixture is used.
-The Molotov cocktail is ignited by a burning strip of cloth or a rag stuffed in the bottle's orifice when it shatters against its target which sets a small area on fire.
-The Molotov cocktail received its name during the Soviet invasion of Finland in 1939 (the Winter War) by Finnish troops after the former Soviet foreign minister Vyacheslav Molotov, whom they deemed responsible for the war.
-A similar weapon was used earlier in the decade by Franco's troops during the Spanish Civil War.

 Practice

 Practice or simulation grenades are similar in handling and function to other hand grenades, except that they only produce a loud popping noise and a puff of smoke on detonation.
 The grenade body can be reused.
 Another type is the throwing practice grenade which is completely inert and often cast in one piece.
-It is used to give soldiers a feel for the weight and shape of real grenades and for practicing precision throwing.
+It is used to give soldiers a feel for the mass and shape of real grenades and for practicing precision throwing.
 Examples of practice grenades include the K417 Biodegradable Practice Hand Grenade by CNOTech Korea.

-Design

-Various fuzes (detonation mechanisms) are used, depending on purpose: